FAQ

 3. Exchange

-Did you order the wrong size?
-Or would you rather have a different frame?
-If you wish to exchange one or more prints or frames, please return your items as described below.
-Then you can order the new items in our webshop.
-Please note that it may take up to one week for the money to be transferred to your account for the returned goods.
+Ordered the wrong size or prefer a different frame?
+If you’d like to exchange one or more prints or frames, please return the items following the instructions below.
+You can then place a new order in our webshop.
+Please note that it may take up to 14 days for the refund to be credited to your account.

 4. Return